 Migrate your legacy message compositions to blocks

-In early 2019 we introduced a new way of composing messages, by using blocks to create rich layouts and enable interactivity.
+In early 2019 we introduced a new way of composing messages, by using blocks to create rich and interactive layouts.
 Slack apps designed and built before then may have used features such as attachments which are now considered outmoded.

 These older features will continue to work, but apps using them will miss out on the new layout and interactivity features blocks provide.